 Combine your communication channels

 To get the attention of undecided voters, your grassroots effort should combine multiple communication methods to reinforce the campaign message.
 Set up a phonebank to reach out to the voters and keep them updated on the progress made.
-The volunteers who go door-to-door should have the context of the last exchange made with the voter to continue the conversation.
+Have your volunteers engage voters in personal conversations over peer to peer texts.
+Your volunteers who go door-to-door should have the context of the last exchange made with the voter to continue the conversation.
 Like we stated above, a good grassroots campaign is more about listening and responding in accordance.

 Help them decide